fenghuiyu/academic-kickstart/content/home/about.md

     "Applied Probability, Stochastic Modeling and Optimal Stochastic Control",
     #"Credit Risk Management",
     #"Applied Data Science, Machine Learning and its Application",
-    "Machine Learning, Data-driven Innovation and their Applications" ]
+    "Machine Learning, Data-driven Innovation and their Applications in Finance and Insurance" ]

 # List your qualifications (such as academic degrees).